topicquests/sensecraftdocs/sensecraftusermanual/content/pages/jonathan/wicked problem.md

 [[Quest]]s are [[SenseCraft]]'s way of pursuing them.

+### Jonathan's Proposed List
-For example, how can we make it attractive to the wealthy for them to inject enormous funds into programs that fulfill popular needs?
-Or, how can we make it fun for people to learn civility without revealing that that is what [[SenseCraft]] is all about?
+- How can we make it attractive to the monied wealthy for them to inject enormous funds into programs that fulfill popular needs?
+- How can we make it fun for people to learn civility without revealing that that is what [[SenseCraft]] is all about?
+- How do we prevent those players who possess a wealth of points from dominating the game, while at the same time giving them something to "buy" with their points?